-Please join us for a virtual Conversation Series hosted by Aloha United Way that will shine a light on Hawai‘i’s ALICE population.
+Mahalo to all who attended our virtual Conversation Series hosted by Aloha United Way.
+These conversations were designed to shine a light on Hawai‘i’s ALICE population.
 ALICE is an acronym for Asset Limited, Income Constrained, Employed and it’s a new way to define and understand the households that earn above the Federal Poverty Level, but not enough to afford a bare-bones household budget.

-Let’s collaborate, advocate, and work together to generate solutions that promote financial stability and improve Hawai‘i’s communities and economy for ALICE.
+Would you like to collaborate, advocate, and work together to generate solutions that promote financial stability and improve Hawai‘i’s communities and economy for ALICE?
+Learn more about how you can get involved by reading on, and watching the videos from the series below.

-In these conversations, we’ll discuss the latest cross-sector collaborative efforts to improve community conditions, the vision for the future, and how to get involved in the work.
+In these conversations, we discussed the latest cross-sector collaborative efforts to improve community conditions, the vision for the future, and how to get involved in the work.

 ALICE - Innovation and Legislation: